rmsk2/cartflash/README.md

 `/- fcart erasealldata`.

 **WARNING**: When this parameter is detetced `fcart` asks for **no additional confirmation** before erasing all data.
+If you want to remove a KUP from the cartridge without erasing all the data stored on it you can simply overwrite the first block of the KUP with 8192 zero bytes.
+For this purpose the file `zeroes.dat` contained in this repo can be used.

-Similarly you can suppress the help message when you add the parameter `silent`.
+You can suppress the help message which is shown when `fcart` is started by adding the parameter `silent`.

 ## How to build the program